Recruitment of Staff and Trainers

 - All newly appointed staff members, including permanent and contract staff, will undergo a Staff Induction process (Ref: Staff Induction Checklist).

-- All newly appointed staff members will undergo a Working With Children’s Check including the police check through the RMS.
+- All newly appointed staff members will undergo a Working With Children’s Check through Service NSW.

 Working with Minors